jsk-ros-pkg/jsk_docs/README.md

 ## How to add repository?

-Add repository to the `doc/doc.rosinstall` file, the format follows [rosinstall format](http://docs.ros.org/independent/api/rosinstall/html/rosinstall_file_format.html)
+Add repository to the `subproject` of the `jsk_docs`.
+See https://readthedocs.org/dashboard/jsk-docs/subprojects/ for mor detail.

 ## How to generate doc on local environment?